 If you ask most people with any knowledge of the comic strip Marmaduke, "Who created the strip?" they will most likely say, "Brad Anderson".
 If they do, they are wrong, even if Anderson may have said so himself.
-The creator of both the character and the strip was cartoon gag writer Phil Leeming.
-Phil, who had supplied gags to cartoonist Anderson previously, worked with cartoonist Anderson but was himself the writer.
-After Phil's death, his wife Dorothy took over the writing, with help from their daughter Barbara.
-Phil worked with many cartoonists and was described as being consistently considered to be in the top ten gag writers in the country, at that time number three according to an editor of Look Magazine.
+The originator of both the character and the strip was cartoon gag writer Philip Leeming.
+Phil, who had supplied gags to cartoonist Anderson previously, collaborated with Anderson as the artist but came up with the idea and character Marmaduke previously.
+Phil was the writer.
+Characters other than Marmaduke were based on members of the Leeming family.
+After Phil's death, his wife Dorothy took over the writing, with help from their daughter Barbara Szenas.
+Phil worked with many cartoonists and was described as being consistently considered to be in the top ten gag writers in the country, at that time number three, according to an editor of Look Magazine.

-For more details see the newspaper articles below, two versions of Phil's obituary and a later feature article on his wife Dorothy who took over writing the strip.
-You can get a more accurate picture of Marmaduke's history by reading both, as opposed to the Wkipedia article on Marmaduke or Brad Anderson's obituary, which lack this information and/or contain some inaccurate material.
+For more details see the newspaper articles below, which contain two versions of Phil's obituary and a later feature article on his wife Dorothy after she over writing the strip.
+You can get a more accurate picture of Marmaduke's history by reading these, as opposed to the Wikipedia article on Marmaduke or Brad Anderson's obituary, which lack this information and/or contain some inaccurate material.

 In addition to wanting to set the record straight on Marmaduke, I knew Phil personally.
 He was a friend and one-time employee of my father, who was a very funny person in his own right and who also had a hand in the "birthing" of Marmaduke, as attested in an inscription to him in a copy of the first addition of the 1955 book Marmaduke, by Brad Anderson and Phil Leeming, pictured below.